 Are antidepressants during pregnancy safe?
 The answer is in your DNA

-There are risks and benefits with taking any medication.
+There are risks and benefits to taking any medication.
 Women are understandably concerned about the safety of antidepressants and wonder if they should continue taking them during pregnancy.
 Worries over drugs’ impact on the fetus may lead to discontinuation of anxiety or depression medication.
 Although some antidepressants can affect developing fetuses, women should consider their overall health and family wellness in making this decision.
-While many antidepressants can be taken safely during and after pregnancy, there can be changes in their effectiveness and their risk of side effects during this time.
-Here we describe how your DNA plays an essential role in the efficacy of antidepressants during pregnancy and impacts these medications’ safety.
+While many antidepressants are safe to take during and after pregnancy, there can be changes in their effectiveness and their risk of side effects during this time.
+Here, we describe how your DNA plays an essential role in the efficacy of antidepressants during pregnancy and impacts these medications’ safety.

 Depression during and after pregnancy is not uncommon